DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

-\begin{remark} Note that the statement of Theorem~\ref{thrm:NonDiagElements} is obviously true for locally convex (i.e. convex in a neighbourhood of every point) matrix-valued functions defined on not necessarily convex sets.
+\begin{remark} Note that the statement of Theorem~\ref{thrm:NonDiagElements} is obviously true for locally convex (i.e. convex in a neighbourhood of every point) matrix-valued mappings defined on not necessarily convex sets.
 Therefore, the previous corollary remains true in this case as well.
-Namely, every locally convex function $F \colon U \to \mathbb{S}^{\ell}$ defined on an open set $U \subset \mathbb{R}^d$ is twice differentiable almost everywhere on $U$. \end{remark}
+Namely, every locally convex map $F \colon U \to \mathbb{S}^{\ell}$ defined on an open set $U \subset \mathbb{R}^d$ is twice differentiable almost everywhere on $U$. \end{remark}

-Since the difference of two real-valued DC functions is a DC function, Theorem~\ref{thrm:NonDiagElements} also allows one to point out a direct connection between DC and componentwise DC functions.
+Since the difference of two real-valued DC functions is a DC function, Theorem~\ref{thrm:NonDiagElements} also allows one to point out a direct connection between DC and componentwise DC matrix-valued mappings.